Information

 Vial needs a key combination in order to protect the user from a malicious host computer unknowingly changing security-sensitive settings, such as flashing a malicious firmware; for more information see here.

-.
-While you can distribute the resulting firmware to your users and will not lose any Vial functionality, note that keyboards which enable VIAL_INSECURE
+If you do not want to utilize this feature, you should set VIAL_INSECURE = yes in your keymaps/vial/rules.mk.
+While you can distribute the resulting firmware to your users and will not lose any Vial functionality, note that keyboards which enable VIAL_INSECURE will not be accepted to the main vial-qmk repository.

-For keyboards that do not define VIAL_INSECURE
+For keyboards that do not define VIAL_INSECURE, proceed to configure VIAL_UNLOCK_COMBO_ROWS and VIAL_UNLOCK_COMBO_COLS definitions:

 - You should configure a combo of at least 2 keys